 - my service was experiencing severe CPU throttling – doh!

-To be honest, I wasn’t aware the throttling was occuring, but I did know that the response time of my blog was starting to lag.
+To be honest, I wasn’t aware the throttling was occurring, but I did know that the response time of my blog was starting to lag.
 Average load times were approaching 20-30 seconds.
 Not good when good sites are loading in 5 seconds or less.
-And just this past week, in getting ready to launch a new website for work that sucked in an RSS feed from my blog, the new page was left waiting for more than a minute.
-Not good!
-In fact my boss asked, why aren’t you blogging on Blogger?
-Ugh.
+And just this past week [again, back in 2012], in getting ready to launch a site re-design for work that sucked in an RSS feed from my blog, the page took more than a minute to draw – b/c of the CPU throttling.

 I tried a few things to fix the problem: